Naby Keita’s style of play explained – and why it makes him so valuable to RB Leipzig

 Rather than spraying the ball about from deep, however, he likes to keep things in close quarters, with an average pass length of only 15 metres, playing it quick to bring moves forward up the pitch, giving and going, to build a crescendo of momentum to arrive in dangerous positions at full steam.

-A match-winning machine capable of scoring goals, setting up chances, dominating games and bringing his opposite numbers to heel, don’t be surprised if a Premier League team take the gamble.
+A match-winning machine capable of scoring goals, setting up chances, dominating games and bringing his opposite numbers to heel, Keita’s arrival at Anfield will be better late than never.

 [Editor’s note: this article was updated on August 28 2017]